Educational Tax Benefits Frequently Asked Questions

 Can you mail my 1098-T to my parents for me?

 If you would like your parents to receive a copy of your 1098-T form, please photocopy your 1098-T and mail it to them directly.
-If you’ve misplaced your copy of the 1098-T, please contact One Stop Student Services for a duplicate copy.
+If you’ve misplaced your copy of the 1098-T, please contact your campus One Stop for a duplicate copy.

 Can you fax my 1098-T form directly to my tax preparer?